TPopovich/LoL-a/hints/promo_for_course_on_windows/HOWTO_use_robocopy_MOT_to_local_cache_eventual_consistency_to_shared_drive_proposed.md

 ```

+### Result
+Instead of having tests crash as the p: drive drops, we run tests and fill up the c: local folder
+and robocopy is running the background sync-ing files every 2 minutes to the shared folder.

+This was a `great` improvement as the test engineer was blocked for a half a week due to network
+problems and it was impacting validations in a key application.

+### Follow on work also proposed to use network share names rather than p: in robocopy

 Later we can change above robocopy command instead of just using p: to use the `share name` which I pitched
 to the test engineer; why?
 Robocopy has nice built in logic to wait to run copy commands to be
 only done when shares are available!